misterfancysocks/img-model-training-experiment/_specs/review-images/review-images-spec.md

 3. Store all modifications (crop, rotate, delete) locally.
 4. When "Create Your AI Model" is clicked, send all modifications to the server in a single request.
 5. Server processes modifications and updates images in GCS.
-6. Redirect user to AI model generation page.
+6. When confirmation received, send request to `api/img-prep-pipeline`

 ## Error Handling
 - Display error messages using toast notifications.